microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 <Task xsi:type="ExecutableTask" Name="Exe with abort tasklist on fail" Path="%DataDrive%\TestContent\testapp4.exe" Arguments="" Guid="6279616a-345d-4469-bba0-fd019c78b531" AbortTaskListOnFailed="true"/>
 ```

-#### Validate Factory Orchestrator XML

-You can validate FactoryOrchestratorXML using the Factory Orchestrator app on a Windows PC, even without having to connect to a Factory Orchestrator service.

-1. [Install the Factory Orchestrator app](../get-started-with-factory-orchestrator/#install-the-app) on a Windows PC and launch it.
-2. Click "Validate FactoryOrchestratorXML" in the bottom left of the app's connect page.
-3. Browse to the path of your FactoryOrchestratorXML file and click open.
-4. The FactoryOrchestratorXML file will be validated against the schema.
-Because this validation happens on the Windows PC, it will only catch XML syntax errors.
-It will not catch runtime errors such as duplicate GUIDs or invalid file paths.

-    - If the FactoryOrchestratorXML is valid you will see a success message saying that "FactoryOrchestratorXML was successfully validated."

-    - If the FactoryOrchestratorXML is invalid, you'll see a message that says "FactoryOrchestratorXML failed validation", with a description of why it failed validation.

 ### Background tasks

 A Background Task is a type of Task which is not expected to return a pass/fail result.
 Instead, Background Tasks are started before any Tasks defined in the TaskList, and are not tracked by the Factory Orchestrator Service, though their output is logged to a file.
 Background Tasks are intended to be used for logging/monitoring tasks that need to be running before any Task in the TaskList executes.